Fdawgs/ydh-authentication-service/README.md

 ### To uninstall the service:

 1. Navigate to the repo
-2. Run `npm run uninstall-windows-service` as administrator
+2. Run `yarn uninstall-windows-service` as administrator
 3. The service will be uninstalled silently

 # License